Chaos and Creation in the Backyard

-Chaos and Creation in the Backyard is the thirteenth solo studio album by Paul McCartney, released on 12 and 13 September 2005.
+Chaos and Creation in the Backyard is the fourteenth solo studio album by Paul McCartney, released on 12 and 13 September 2005.
 Some 18 months in the making, the album was produced by Radiohead and Beck collaborator Nigel Godrich at George Martin's suggestion.

 McCartney plays almost all of the instruments, similar to his 1970 album McCartney, the 1980 McCartney II album and the 2020 McCartney III album.
 In addition, Chaos and Creation in the Backyard marks the first time since 1984's Give My Regards to Broad Street that McCartney was not credited as producer or co-producer of one of his studio albums.

 Chaos and Creation in the Backyard was McCartney's last rock album release for longtime label EMI.
 He signed a deal with Hear Music, owned by Starbucks, in March 2007.
 He later returned to his old label Capitol Records in 2016.

-Music and lyrics

-McCartney said that the song "Friends to Go" is influenced by, and dedicated to, George Harrison.

 Production

 Upon being asked to produce an album with McCartney, Godrich admitted, "My initial reaction was one of terror, not only because it's a very important person, but I really wasn't sure how willing he would be to get his hands dirty."

 The two tentatively began a collaboration, recording the songs "This Never Happened Before" and "Follow Me" which was enough to convince both of them that they could develop an album.
 Godrich's participation was active: he inspired McCartney to write the song "At the Mercy", added piano loops on "How Kind of You" and worked with McCartney to slow the tempo of "Riding to Vanity Fair" which McCartney says "changed the mood completely".

 Although initially taken aback, McCartney appreciated Godrich's tenacity and honesty.
 "I've been on a lot of records, on my own, I've had a lot of hits.
 He said, 'I just want to make a great album, and for the album to be you', Once we got in the studio, and we're playing head to head on a couple of songs that I thought as good and he didn't, I thought of immediately firing him.
 I just thought, 'I don't have to take this.'
 But the point is, 'This is why you're working with him.'"

 According to McCartney, Godrich was at times blunt in his appraisal of McCartney's songs-in-progress during the making of Chaos and Creation in the Backyard:

 Nigel ... refused to allow me to sing songs that he didn't like, which was very cheeky of him.